zachwiseit/Azure-Network-pt2/README.md

 <p>
 107 Next we are going to observe dns traffic.
     In Wireshark change the filter to dns and press enter.
-    You can already see activity on the back end but we ar going to add some to identify.
+    You can already see activity on the back end but we are going to add some to identify.
 <p>
 <img <img width="1440" alt="ACN_207" src="https://github.com/user-attachments/assets/f291b2ff-8cf9-40a9-813f-17f524f023f6" />
 </p>